cs3216/cs3216.github.io/assignments/facebook.md

-Other important concepts include *indexed columns* (allowing searches to be fast), *unique keys* (enforcing uniqueness for non-primary key columns), and relation cascades (where deleting a student from the
-<span>students</span> table can automatically update/delete all entries
-in other tables that reference this table).
-We may cover these in the workshop.
+Other important concepts include *indexed columns* (allowing searches to be fast), *unique keys* (enforcing uniqueness for non-primary key columns), and relation cascades (where deleting a student from the `students` table can automatically update/delete all entries in other tables that reference this table).
+It's up to you to learn about all these on your own.

-After this section (and maybe after sitting through our awesome introductory MySQL workshop), you should be ready to produce a schema for your application.
+After this section, you should be ready to produce a schema for your application.
 Do consider how efficient your schema will be;
 specifically, think about the number of queries required to accomplish common tasks and the number of tables accessed to complete a single user